sanathkukkillaya/sanathkukkillaya.github.io/install.md

 > **Step 4.** Open the files using VSCode and edit _config.yml and edit with your details:

 - _config.yml file - replace with your own details
-- _posts - Add your blog posts here
+- _posts - Add your portfolio posts here
 - _includes - You can replace the contents of the files with your data. (contains widgets)
 - _assets/img - Add all your images here